 A skilled nursing facility (SNF) provides skilled nursing care, a level of care provided by a registered nurse who monitors a patient’s health and administers treatment around-the-clock.
+This may be provided through long-term care or short-term rehab.
 Once known as nursing homes, many of these communities have upgraded to provide more comfortable and modern care for residents.
 They may feature, for example, flat screen TVs in all personal rooms, or more high-tech rehabilitation equipment than offered in the past.

 Skilled nursing care provides a higher degree of assistance with daily tasks than assisted living communities.
 However, skilled nursing care is not as intensive as sub-acute care, or comprehensive in-patient care for someone with an acute illness or injury (both of which can be provided in select SNFs).

 Some patients attend SNFs on a short-term basis if nursing care or occupational, physical, or speech therapy is needed following a hospital stay.
 Or in some cases, patients use it for long-term care due to a chronic health condition.

 In addition to nursing care, SNF staff provide assistance with daily tasks – much like assisted living – including bathing, grooming, getting dressed, and managing medications.

 Modern skilled nursing care facilities (SNFs) are often housed in large buildings, but provide home-like communal areas.
 They include:

 These community spaces give residents a place to socialize, enjoy entertainment, or participate in group activities.